35-Year-Old Quarterback – New Orleans Saints

 Brees' spot this high in the rankings is dependent on the availability of Jimmy Graham, who was in a contract-related dispute with the Saints over his positional designation as of press time.
 As long ...

 Agreed to a five-year, $100 million deal with the Saints in July of 2012.
 The deal includes $60 million in guaranteed money over the first three years.

-Brees completed 32-of-44 passes for 340 yards, with two touchdowns and an interception in Sunday's 38-17 loss to the Cowboys.
+Brees completed 35-of-45 passes for 420 yards, with three touchdowns and an interception, in Monday's 34-27 loss to the Ravens.

 To instantly reveal our fantasy analysis of every player – including Drew Brees – simply subscribe now.